birkenkrahe/ai482/agenda.md

     -   Why is sentiment analysis a classification problem?
     -   What does OpenAI's GPT-2 model do?
     -   How does `BrokerBot` differ from `Eliza` the therapist bot?

-*There's a case study at the end of the chapter but you need not read that for our session.*
+    -   Which tasks can be automated by AI according to the founder of the company featured in the case study at the end?

 ## What's happening